Angela Lansbury Dead at 96 - E! Online

 Her family noted, "A private family ceremony will be held at a date to be determined."
 Her cause of death was not shared.

-Her passing comes after the 2003 death of her second husband, Peter Shaw, who she was wed to for 53 years.
+The actress' passing comes after the 2003 death of her second husband, Peter Shaw, who she was wed to for 53 years.
+Angela is survived by her brother Edgar Lansbury; her three children, Anthony, Deirdre and David; her three grandchildren, Peter, Katherine and Ian; and her five great grandchildren.

-Angela, who was born in London, led a career in numerous projects, such as taking on the role of Mrs. Eleanor Shaw Iselin in The Manchurian Candidate, Mrs. Potts in Beauty and the Beast, Aunt Adelaide in Nanny McPhee, Mrs. Van Gundy in Mr. Popper's Penguins and more.
+Angela, who was born in London in 1925, was a titan on both the stage and screen, which included roles such as Mrs. Eleanor Shaw Iselin in The Manchurian Candidate, Aunt Adelaide in Nanny McPhee and Mrs. Potts in Beauty and the Beast among so many others.

+Back in 2016, the actress reflected on the Disney movie for its 25th anniversary, telling E!
+News how she shaped her iconic character.

+"I kind of patterned her after a type of little English cockney woman whom I'd known as a child and had been part of my life growing up," Angela exclusively told E!
+News.
+"I loved that person in my own life, in my own history, and I remembered her so well.
+I think I infused this little cartoon lady with a great deal of her humanity, and that was very helpful to me when it came time to talk and appear to be that person on the screen."

 Angela's work in film and TV landed her six Golden Globe awards, 15 Emmy Awards nominations and three Oscar Awards nominations.
 And back in 2013, Angela received an Honorary Award at the 2013 Governors Awards.

-During her acceptance speech, Angela reflected on how the opportunity to act in Nanny McPhee affected her experience after her husband's death.
+During her acceptance speech, Angela shared how working on 2005's Nanny McPhee helped her after her husband's death two years prior.

 "Emma [Thompson] bless your heart," Angela began at the time.
 "Aunt Adelaide was a wonderful moment for me because I had sort of pulled out completely of everything when my darling husband Peter died and by inviting me to play the dreaded Aunt Adelaide, you simply helped me get back on track."